KrishnaRekapalli/out-think/README.md

 # out-think

-This is a portfolios of programs I hav written for different purposes in my grad school
+This is a portfolio of programs I have written for different purposes in my grad school